Harassment training

 For more information please visit their website: www.oxfordsu.org

-Induction (refresher) training - Required.
+Induction Sessions - Required.

-The in person training takes place over 3 hours with a short break in the middle.
+This is 3 hours with a short break in the middle.
 To become a Harassment Advisor you must attend for all three hours.
-This training enables practical application of the procedure and policies to example case studies.

-Hybrid learning programme
+b) Hybrid learning programme

 This version requires independent study as well as an online facilitated session.